siddhantpatni0407/Java-Core_Java/Core_Java/Core_Java_Challenging_Questions/resources/ReadMe.txt

 =>	Problem statement - Java program to get the count of each character in the string

 19. CountPairsWithKDifference.java
 =>	Problem statement - Java program to count pairs with difference k

+20. CountOfWordInString.java
+=>	Problem statement - Java program to get the count of each word in the string
 *****************************************************************************************

 # Package : com.sid.hackerrank